 0161 272 7733

-Just down the road from Manchester Union and past the weird gym you’ll find Alphabet, creators of such wonderful brews as the Juice Springsteen, the A to the K Oatmeal Pale Ale and a brilliant session IPA, Charlie Don’t Surf that’ll slide down your throat just a little too quickly.
-Their taproom is open every Saturday so you can get your mitts on all of this stuff (and more).
-It’s pretty big and there’s usually plenty of people down there getting hammered and having a good time.
+Just down the road from Manchester Union and past the gym you’ll find Alphabet, creators of such wonderful brews as the Juice Springsteen, the A to the K Oatmeal Pale Ale and a brilliant session IPA, Charlie Don’t Surf that’ll slide down your throat just a little too quickly.
+Their taproom is open every Saturday (2pm – 10pm) so you can get your mitts on all of this stuff (and more).
+It’s pretty big and there’s usually plenty of people down there enjoying the fresh AF beers and having a good time.
 On occasion they’ll put some food on and a DJ but if not – take a spare Twix and a flute.

 Alphabet Brewing Company, 99 N Western St, Manchester M12 6JL